 AGUEROOOOO

-The Etihad Stadium may not be England's most special stadium, but it may have seen the most iconic moment since the introduction of the Premier League in 1992.
-Sergio Aguero's last gasp winner in the 94th minute of the last game of the 2011/2012 season that made Manchester City champions of England for the first time since 1968.
+The Etihad might not be England's most special stadium, but it may have seen the most iconic moment since the introduction of the Premier League in 1992.
+Sergio Aguero's last-gasp winner in the 94th minute of the last game of the 2011/2012 season made Manchester City champions of England for the first time since 1968.
 “Agüerooooo...
-I swear you'll never see anything like this ever again!” was the legendary reaction of commentator Martin Tyler, words that still give goosebumps on the arms of every City fan.
+I swear you'll never see anything like this ever again!” was the legendary reaction of commentator Martin Tyler, words that will still leave all City fans with goosebumps.

 Maine Road

 Older Manchester City supporters and football fans in general still fondly remember Maine Road, a classic English football stadium in the middle of a residential area, Moss Side in southern Manchester.
-City played there for eighty years, until a new stadium had to be built.
-The stadium on the street of the same name was demolished and new homes were built in its place.
+City played there for eighty years until a new stadium had to be built.
+The stadium was demolished and new homes were built in its place.
 However, if you look closely, you will still find something of the old Maine Road in Moss Side.
 The street names on the old ground have a link to the club (Blue Moon Way, Citizens Place) and most notably, the centre circle has been preserved.
-On Carnival Place is the centre circle, with a memorial to Stan Gibson, many years the groundskeeper on Maine Road, on the centre dot.
+You can find it on Carnival Place, together with a memorial of Stan Gibson, who was Maine Road's groundkeeper for many years.

 Tast Catala

-It is well known that English cuisine is not highly regarded around the world, so for people from a rich food culture it might take some getting used to in the already rainy Manchester.
-That could be better, thought the Catalan trio of Pep Guardiola, Txiki Begiristain and Ferran Soriano, manager, technical director and CEO of Manchester City respectively.
-They joined forces and created Tast Catala, a tapas bar meets restaurant where the best of Catalan cuisine is prepared by star chef Paco Perez.
+It is a well-known fact that English cuisine does not have the best reputation, so for people who come from a rich food culture, it might take some time to get adjusted to rainy Manchester.
+However, the Catalan trio of Pep Guardiola (manager), Txiki Begiristain (technical director) and Ferran Soriano (CEO) of Man City came up with an idea.
+They joined forces and created Tast Catala, a tapas bar/restaurant where the best of Catalan cuisine is prepared by star chef Paco Perez.
 The restaurant is located at 20-22 King Street in the heart of the city.

 Etihad Campus